someline/someline-starter/readme.md

 2. Add essential columns to migration file:

 You are recommended to use `tablename_id` format as primary incremental key, for example, for table `posts`, you need to use `post_id`, and when this become a foreign key, you should keep the same name in other table `post_id`.

 ```
 $table->increments('post_id');
 ```

+You are also recommended to use the `user_id` field in all tables, for example, use `user_id` as staff id instead of `staff_id` in `company_staffs` table.
+If there are no meaning for `user_id` in certain tables, you should still put `user_id` field in case for future usage.
+So, you need to use it smartly to fit your table scenarios accordingly.
+And, similarly, you may optionally want to add a `related_user_id` field to indicate certain record is related to a user depends on your own needs.

 The following columns are always required by `BaseModel`:
 ```